ginstrom/paladin-novel/manuscript/chapter-09.md

 "Slavers?"
 Korven asked, his hand moving instinctively to his sword hilt.

 Gond closed his eyes, extending his senses in ways he still didn't fully understand.
-The approaching riders moved with military precision, their horses shod and well-trained.
+The approaching riders maintained perfect spacing—three horse-lengths between each mount, their formation never wavering despite the uneven terrain.
+Their horses stepped in rhythm, shod hooves striking the ground in near-unison.
 Professional.
 Dangerous.

 "Yes."
 He opened his eyes, his decision made.
 "Into the trees.
 Now.
 Lead the horses."

 The volunteers moved with practiced efficiency, leading their mounts into the scrub oak and tying them deep in the shadows.
-Gond positioned his people in a rough line, each hidden behind trunk or boulder, weapons ready but orders clear—no one moved unless he gave the signal.
+Gond positioned his people in a rough line along the natural rise of the ridge, each hidden behind trunk or boulder.
+The terrain favored them here—the slavers would have to ride uphill through loose shale that would slow their horses and announce their approach.
+Weapons ready but orders clear—no one moved unless he gave the signal.

 The sound of hoofbeats grew louder, accompanied by the jingle of mail and the creak of leather.
 Gond peered through the branches, counting the approaching riders.
 Six men in the colors of the Coastal Slavers Guild, their equipment professional and well-maintained.
 These weren't the desperate bandits who sometimes raided isolated farms—these were soldiers.